 For people who are 8-9 weeks pregnant, it works about 94-96 out of 100 times.

 For people who are 9-10 weeks pregnant, it works about 91-93 out of 100 times.

-You usually can get a medication abortion up to 70 days (10 weeks) after the first day of your last period.
+You usually can get a medical abortion within 70 days (10 weeks) of your LMP or Last Menstrual Period (the first day of your last period).